Kuwait cancels parliament session after government no show

 The minister was not available for comment on Wednesday when contacted by telephone, but a senior government official said Shamali would go through with the questioning session.

-“Finance Minister Mustapha al-Shamali will not resign before stepping up to be interrogated,” al-Rai newspaper said, citing sources.
+“Finance Minister Mustapha al-Shamali will not resign before stepping up to be interrogated,” Information Minister Sheikh Mohammad al-Mubarak Al-Sabah said in comments carried online by al-Rai newspaper.

 Opposition lawmakers want to quiz Shamali over alleged financial irregularities in departments he oversees.
 Shamali has repeatedly rejected the accusations but said he was willing to be face questions according to parliamentary rules.